+DS4 leasing offers a family car packed full of refinement and quality components.
 LED headlamps, a terrific level of standard equipment and redeveloped engines are just some of the major bonuses to consider when choosing the DS4 as your next vehicle.
-With less worries than when buying, it’s even better to lease the DS4 when searching for a reliable, stylish and innovative family car.

 Otherwise, the two derivatives are pretty similar and feel quite sporty if you’re minded to throw them around.
 And you might be.
 After all, bodyroll is well controlled and the car feels taut and quite responsive, with the whole experience complemented by a terrific six-speed manual gearbox.